Existence, uniqueness and comparisons for BSDEs in general spaces: Existence of BSDE solutions: Fundamental results

 Then the BSDE

-has a unique solution in $S^2\times H^2_M$ for any $Q\in L^2(\mathbb{R}^K;\mathcal{F}_T)$.
-(Note here that $F$ does not depend on $Y$ or $Z$.) \end{lemma} \begin{proof} Using Theorem \ref{thm:martrep}, we first construct processes $Z^i$ which give a representation of the square integrable martingale
+has a unique solution in $S^2\times H^2_M$ for any $Q\in L^2(\mathbb {R}^K;\mathcal{F}_T)$.
+(Note here that~$F$ does not depend on $Y$ or $Z$.) \end{lemma} \begin{pf} Using Theorem~\ref{thmmartrep}, we first construct the processes $Z^i$ which give a representation of the square integrable martingale